Generation of hyperentangled states and two-dimensional quantum walks using $J$- ($q$)- plates and polarization beamsplitters: Two-dimensional quantum walk

 The above described state evolution after $n$ steps is in superposition of the tensor products of the three Hilbert spaces, namely coin Hilbert space $\mathcal{H}_c$, and two position Hilbert spaces $\mathcal{H}_{p_x}$ and $\mathcal{H}_{p_y}$ associated with the dynamics.
 The interwinding coefficients of the state vectors after evolution clearly indicate that the Eq.\,(\ref{tq10}) is {\it hyperentangled}\,\cite{kwiat97}.

-{ \bf Optical realization\,:} It is possible to realize the shift operators in Eq.\,(\ref{tq7b}) without an explicit coin operation using passive optical devices PBS and $J$-plates on polarization and OAM DoF, respectively.
+{ \bf Optical realization\,:} It is possible to realize the shift operators in Eq.\,(\ref{tq7b}) without an explicit coin operation using passive optical devices PBS, {$J$-plates and variable waveplates} on polarization and OAM DoF, respectively.
 Operator $\hat{S}_x$\,($\hat{S}_{x,\rm pos}$ from now on, with `pos' referring to the position DoF) can be readily realized using the PBS -- which reflect horizontal polarization and transmit vertical polarization.
-Operator $\hat{S}'_{\sigma}$\, ($\hat{S}'_{\boldsymbol \sigma,{\rm OAM}}$) can be realized using a $J$-plate.
+Operator $\hat{S}'_{\sigma}$\, ($\hat{S}'_{\boldsymbol \sigma,{\rm OAM}}$) can be realized using a {$J$-plate + 2 variable waveplates}.